redhat-openshift-ecosystem/operator-pipelines-test/README.md

 # operator-pipelines-test
-This repository hosts the example operators, which are used as input for testing the [Operator-pipelines](https://github.com/redhat-openshift-ecosystem/operator-pipelines)
+This repository hosts the example operators (and example operator Pull Requests), which are used as input for testing the [Operator-pipelines](https://github.com/redhat-openshift-ecosystem/operator-pipelines).